edgararturocastrejon/osticket-prereqs/README.md

 </p>
 <p>
 Go to sites -> Default -> osTicket.
-On the right, click “Browse *:80” Note that some extensions are not enabled Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
+On the right, click “Browse *:80”  <p></p>Note that some extensions are not enabled Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
 Click “Enable or disable an extension”